Odhynn/Naerk/content/Countries/Kultaria.md

 ## Origin

 The Hidden Kingdom of [[Nahantaria]] eventually over the centuries became powerful enough so that it could emerge from hiding.
-Its king, in a spectacular ceremony calld Luksi, he declared the formation of the High Kingdom of Kultaria
+Its king, in a spectacular ceremony calld Luksi, he declared the formation of the High Kingdom of Kultaria.

 ## Description